BrettDrawsStuff/Nanoid2.0/README.md

 ---

-## Contributing

-Pull requests welcome.
-If you add new sprite sets, sound packs, or personality configs, consider submitting them to an `/extras/` folder.

----

 *Nanoid is an open-source project.
 The character, artwork, and personality configs in this repository are original works.
 Please respect that if you redistribute.*

 ---